Meditation For Sleep – The Secret to a Deep Good Night’s Slumber

 We all know that a hectic lifestyle leaves minimal time for us to dive deeper into meditative practices.

 Meditation for Sleep – Tips to Start Daily Meditation Practices

 Given below are specific tips which help you build on a regular meditation for sleep practices with ease.

 1. Start With Less

-Although meditation for sleep is a great idea it does not means you need to sit in a 30-minute meditation session.
+Although meditation for sleep is a great idea it does not mean you need to sit in a 30-minute meditation session.
 You would not feel mindful or calm during the starting days.
 Just try to sit still with the thoughts for five minutes.
 A meditation session of 10 to 15 minutes daily can also help you become more peaceful over time.

 2. Feel Comfortable

 The age-old photos of people sitting in the lotus position might have enticed you but it is not for everyone.
-Practicing meditation for sleep can include sitting in an uncomfortable position which only interferes with the session.
+Practising meditation for sleep can include sitting in an uncomfortable position which only interferes with the session.

 Fortunately, when starting out the meditation practice you need not sit in a specific position to meditate.
 You can also meditate during a walk or standing as simple breathing can also get the job done.

 You need to accept that it takes time to adapt to a new habit and not worry if the meditation practice does not work out in the beginning.
 Try to find out where you are failing when it comes to practising meditation and keep an open mind.